Tommydreamer57/tutorials/postgres-composite-types.md

 Please note that I'm not talking about STORING data in a composite type (which has its own much more limited use-case), I'm rather talking about using composite types as INPUTS and OUTPUTS of a query.

+## Sample Schema

-Let's use my go-to example of a schema representing classes in a school.
+My go-to example-schema is one that represents classes in a school.

 Here's a simple schema to capture classes, students, teachers, and enrollments:
 (Note how students and teachers are both stored in the table "people")

+### Tables

 ```SQL
 CREATE TABLE people (